Construction projects will have changes

 Also, as long as claims aren’t resolved there is a risk that the client’s budget may be overspent when the claims are finally resolved which could result in the contractor not being paid for the claims when they are finally agreed.

-Furthermore, often later variations are dependent on attaining a resolution for an earlier claim.
-As long as the first claims aren’t resolved contractors have to base their later claims on the assumption that their first claims were unsuccessful.
-This becomes messy and when the first claims are eventually agreed it may require the later claims to be reworked taking the earlier claim into account, and resubmitted, which takes time and causes confusion.
+Furthermore, often later variations incurred on the construction project are dependent on attaining a resolution for an earlier claim.
+As long as the first claims aren’t resolved contractors have to base their later claims on the assumption that their first variation claims were unsuccessful.
+This becomes messy and when the first claims are eventually agreed it may require the later claims to be reworked taking the earlier delay claim into account, and resubmitted, which takes time and causes confusion.

 Contractors need to make every effort to get their client to resolve their variation claims as soon as possible.